mrdanishsaleem/github-unstar-pro/README.md

 # GitHub Unstar Pro

 This command-line tool simplifies unstar-ing GitHub repositories in bulk.
 If you've accumulated a multitude of starred repositories over time and want to clean them up effortlessly, this tool is for you.
+You can check this [here](https://www.npmjs.com/package/github-unstar-pro).

 ## Why GitHub Unstar Pro?